A 360 degree view on Thai small-caps

 Alternative electricity producers, e.g. Energy Absolute and CK Power at 1.3%

-Most of these stocks are listed on the main board.
-But thereโs also the so-called Market for Alternative Investments (โMAIโ) board for high-growth companies and alternative investment products.
-There are currently 184 companies listed on the MAI.
+These companies are primarily listed on the main board.
+But there’s also the so-called Market for Alternative Investments (“MAI”) for high-growth companies and alternative investment products.
+On the MAI, there are currently 184 companies listed.

-The Thai stock market isnโt cheap.
+The Thai stock market is expensive.
 The SET index now trades at 18x forward earnings, compared to just 13x a decade ago.
-And thatโs just the tip of the iceberg.
-I know from my personal experience that finding solid companies trading at low-teens P/E multiples is difficult.
-It certainly was not difficult back in the early 2010s.
+And that’s just the tip of the iceberg.
+Finding solid companies trading at low-teens P/E multiples is difficult — far harder than it was ten years ago.

 3. Thailand through the eyes of the book

-Whatโs great about the book is that it provides an honest, bottom-up view of the economy and how itโs changed over the past decade.
-The CEOs tell their own stories about how their companies are developing.
+What I love about Pon’s book is that it provides an honest, bottom-up view of the economy and how it’s changed over the past decade.
+The CEOs featured in the book tell the stories of how their companies have developed, and that gives you insights into the overall economy.

-A few of the themes discussed in the book include the rise and fall of Thailandโs tourism industry, the 2010s boom in the Thai property market, the oil & gas sector, new Thai consumer brands, auto exports and investments in neighbouring countries.
+Some of the themes mentioned include the rise and fall of Thailand’s tourism industry, the 2010s boom in the Thai property market, the oil & gas sector, new Thai consumer brands, auto exports and investments in neighbouring countries.
+Let’s talk about each of these trends in greater detail.

 3.1.
 Tourism

 Thailand is one of the premier tourist destinations in Asia.
-Close to ~15% of the economy is related to inbound tourism, a number only surpassed by Macao, Maldives and Cambodia.
-The main draws are Thailandโs beautiful beaches and its temperate climate.
-But one company in the book also made the case that Thailandโs service culture is also provides it with a competitive advantage.
-Thailand welcomes foreign tourists with open arms and a hospitable attitude.
+Close to ~15% of the economy is related to inbound tourism — a number only surpassed by Macao, Maldives and Cambodia.
+The main draws are Thailand’s beautiful beaches and its temperate climate.
+Another competitive advantage is Thailand’s service culture.
+Thailand welcomes foreign tourists with open arms and with a hospitable attitude.

-Thailand tourism boom went on uninterrupted for decades.
-European tourists have flocked to Thailand thanks to its low prices and great flight connections.
-But from 2010 onwards, inbound tourism from mainland China has been the key growth driver.
-By mid-decade, close to 1/3 of all tourists were from mainland China.
+Until 2020, Thailand's tourism boom had gone on uninterrupted for decades thanks to low prices and great flight connections.
+From 2010 onwards, the boom accelerated thanks to inbound tourism from mainland China.
+By the mid-2010s, close to 1/3 of all tourists came from mainland China.

 The companies that participated in the boom include the airport monopoly Airports of Thailand and gateway service operator Bangkok Aviation Fuel Services.
 Hospitality companies such as Central Plaza Hotel and Minor International also benefitted.
 These companies are now in limbo, unsure of how fast the industry will recover - if it ever will.